physiopy/phys2denoise/docs/user_guide/exporting.rst

 - Defining the output file extension and file prefix.
 - Defining the number of timepoints to be considered.

 The following example shows how to export the computed respiratory variance time using a Physio object.
+In the following example, we consider that the Physio object is ``resp``, containing the respiratory data, peaks and troughs.

 .. code-block:: python